 Fairly easy.
 Roads in São Miguel are usually in very good shape, with a main highway connecting the airport to Ponta Delgada, Vila Franca, and Ribeira Grande.
 Dirt/gravel roads are common but you won’t use them to get to most places (an exception is Lagoa do Congro).

-Drivers are NOT aggressive (although don’t expect super safe driving either).
+Don’t expect super safe driving, but drivers are far from being aggressive.
 There are some things you can find anxiety-inducing though:

-• Parking in Ponta Delgada.
-Can be a nightmare, especially between 9am to 6pm.
+- Parking in Ponta Delgada.
+The city center can be a nightmare, especially between 9am to 6pm.
 Ask your hotel for a parking spot.

 Which car rental companies are the best in São Miguel island?